ulfl/hub/README.md

 * As an alternative to markup files, support a programmable format (i.e. Haskell).
 Handle includes.

+* Specify config file using a command line flag.

 * Allow saving a command to the clipboard without executing it in order to allow for editing.